Hiroshima's vibrant capital has a complicated history, great food, and friendly locals

 Hiroshima is known for its robust food culture.
-One local specialty is Hiroshima-style okonomiyaki.
+One local specialty is okonomiyaki.
 The savory pancake is popular throughout Japan with different regional twists.
-Hiroshima's version is cooked on a base of noodles and stuffed full of pork and cabbage, so it goes down well with a cold beer or two.
+Hiroshima's version is cooked on a base of noodles layered with pork and cabbage, so it goes down well with a cold beer or two.

 Oysters are also a local delicacy, served both raw and cooked in a variety of ways, including battered and deep fried.
 The cultivation of oysters in Hiroshima is said to go back to the 16th century.

 Take me out to the ball game

 Baseball fans should try to catch a home game of the Hiroshima Toyo Carp at Mazda Stadium.